vpvnguyen/12-MySQL-Homework/README.md

 ## Installation
 - Copy the repository to your system
 - Load schema.sql and seeds.sql
-    - Option 1: Load by mysql command line:
+    - Option 1: Load by MySQL command line:
         - source schema.sql
         - source seeds.sql
     - Option 2: Load with MySQL Workbench
 - Create .env file
     - SET DB_NAME to 'employees_db'
-    - SET DB_USER to YOUR-MYSQL-USERNAME
+    - SET DB_USER to 'YOUR-MYSQL-USERNAME'
-    - SET DB_PASSWORD to YOUR-MYSQL-PASSWORD
+    - SET DB_PASSWORD to 'YOUR-MYSQL-PASSWORD'
 - npm install
 - node index.js

 ## Usage
-- This application will allow users to view, add, and edit employees, roles, departments, and managers.
+- This application will allow users to view, add, and edit a company's employee database using MySQL queries

 ## Links
 -   Github Repository: